ethansam911/hetio-net-model/README.md

   - For Ubuntu, use `sudo systemctl start neo4j.service`
 - In the file `/etc/neo4j/neo4j.conf` make sure that `dbms.directories.import` is set to `/var/lib/neo4j/import`.
 - the directory `/var/lib/neo4j/import/` should exist and your user should have read and write access to it:

-    - by default, this directory will be owned by the `neo4j` user and the `neo4j` group
-    - `usermod -a -G neo4j $(whoami)`
-- the default neo4j username is `neo4j` and the password is `password`
-    - modify `utils/common.py` to match your neo4j username and password
+- Change `utils/common.py` to match your neo4j username and password

 ```bash terminal